 Tip #1: Get the Right Bike for the Right Age

 Kids of different ages have completely different levels of motor skills.
 As such, getting the wrong type of bike for their age might prove challenging and unsafe for the little guys.
 To make your work easier, we’ve laid out what type of bike fits what age according to leading paediatricians and bike experts.

 Ages 1 to 2 – Tricycles

 This is the best option for some of the youngest riders on the planet.
-A tricycle gives your toddler the chance to develop some balance, leg strength, coordination, and independent play skills without any dangers of toppling over.
+A tricycle or trike gives your toddler the chance to develop some balance, leg strength, coordination, and independent play skills without any dangers of toppling over.

 In addition to having a longer seat that will serve your kids for years, tricycles also have sealed wheels that are quite durable and very low maintenance.

 Ages 2 to 4 – Balance Bikes